atRobJustice/v5-dice/README.md

 - Mobile-friendly design with touch support
 - Offline-first functionality
 - Beautiful visual effects for critical successes and failures

-## Installation

-To use the roller, download [the latest release zip](https://github.com/prncc/vampire-dice-roller/archive/v1.0.zip), extract it anywhere, and double click on `vampire-dice-roller.html` to open the app.

 ## Usage